SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Code Editor](./images/CodeEditorManifest.png)

-Navigate the the `models` property of the top-level property `sap.ui5` (around row number 68).
+Navigate to top-level property `sap.ui5` (around row number 68) and then to the property `models`.
 Replace the value of the `groupId` setting to `"$auto"` and add a new setting `"autoExpandSelect" : true`.
 Both together look like this:
 ```json
 	"groupId": "$auto",
 	"autoExpandSelect" : true